Rail transport in South Africa

 Rail transport in South Africa is an important element of the country's transport infrastructure.
 All major cities are connected by rail, and South Africa's railway system is the most highly developed in Africa.
+However, lack of proper maintenance and cable theft have impaired the performance of the railway system in recent years.
 The South African rail industry is publicly owned.